If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 And here’s what we aim towards achieving, to give you an idea of what you could get to do:

-(Granted it won’t be as polished as what you’re seeing us do here— But, that’s 13+ years of experience for Steph and me).
+(Granted it might not be as finessed as what you’re seeing us do here— But, that’s 13+ years of experience for Steph and me.
+But hey… Aim high.
+You never know!).

 The time taken might vary, but that’s about where we typically get people to in that time.